CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 ### Functional
 #### What is recursion?
+    ?
+Recursion in computer science is a method of solving a problem where the solution depends on solutions to smaller instances of the same problem (as opposed to iteration).
+The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called as recursive function.?
+A method or function that calls itself until some exit condition is reached.
 #### Write a recursive function which calculates the Fibonacci numbers!
+    In Python:
+        def Fibonacci(n):
+            if n < 0:
+                print("Incorrect input")
+            # First Fibonacci number is 0
+            elif n == 1:
+                return 0
+            # Second Fibonacci number is 1
+            elif n == 2:
+                return 1
+            else:
+                return Fibonacci(n-1) + Fibonacci(n-2)

+    In Javascript:
+        function fibonacci(num) {
+            if (num <= 1) return 1;
+            return fibonacci(num - 1) + fibonacci(num - 2);
+        }

 #### How to store a function in a variable in Python?
 #### List the ways of defining a callable logical unit in JavaScript!
 #### What is an event listener?
 How to attach one?